SciTools/iris/docs/src/techpapers/iris_xarray.rst

 modifies some recognised aspects, and can add some extra attributes not in the input.

+.. todo:
+    More detail on dates and fill values (@pp-mo suggestion).

 Handling of dates and fill values have some special problems here.

 Ultimately, nearly everything wanted in a particular desired result file can